Michael-yunfei/academic-kickstart/content/post/redemption.md

 Stay or leave<br>
 Just be yourself and I shall have a kiss with your miss<br>

-This is my story after reading Crime and Punishment by *Fyodor Dostoevsky*.
+This is the story I made up after reading Crime and Punishment by *Fyodor Dostoevsky*.